rachel170/tp/docs/UserGuide.md

 ![Main Mode](images/mainmode-wo-redbox.png)

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`

-Outcome Expected:
-- Program closes down and saves all current data.

-### Saving the data

-FlashNotes saves data to the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 ### Opens the review mode: `review`

 Opens the review mode to display cards one by one so that you can review them.